• Register Now for a Free Account!

 • Tipping is typically NOT included in the base cruise fare or in the normal fees applied prior to cruising on any cruise line.

-• Some cruise lines offers an automatic gratuity service.
+• Some cruise lines offer an automatic gratuity service.
 This service automatically applies daily tips to your onboard account.
-The tips will automatically be split amongst the staff at a set daily rate.
+The tips will automatically be split amongst the staff at a set daily rate (typically $15–$20 per person per day).

-• Automatic gratuities are spread amongst numerous cruise line employees, many of whom you may not personally interact with but will have a hand in how well your cruise goes.
-Staff may include but not be limited to: Bartenders, Waiters, Room Steward, Porters, Spa Service, Salon Service and Shore Tour Guides.
+• Automatic gratuities are spread amongst many cruise line employees, many of whom you may not personally interact with but will have a hand in how well your cruise goes.
+Staff may include but not be limited to: Bartenders, Waiters, Room Steward, Porters, Spa Service, Salon Service, and Shore Tour Guides.

-• A tip is expected for Room Service.
+• A tip is expected for Room Service deliveries.

 • How you tip is a personal choice you need to make.
 These are just the facts to help you make a more informed decision.